Make Way For Tomorrow (1937)

 Response to Peary’s Review:

-As Peary notes, this “poignant classic” makes a “good argument for Social Security”.
-It’s beyond depressing to watch Moore and Bondi being separated from each other after years of happy marriage, but fortunately director Leo McCarey doesn’t demonize the grown children — instead, he makes it easy to empathize with their dilemmas as well.
-The problem here isn’t family values — it’s the harsh economic reality of the time, a situation which unfortunately hasn’t improved all that much over the years.
+As Peary notes, this “poignant classic” — reminiscent of Yasujiro Ozu’s Tokyo Story (1953) — is “beautifully acted” by its lead protagonists (Bondi and Moore, just 49 and 61 years old at the time of filming) and “sensitively directed by Leo McCarey”.
+It ultimately makes a “good argument for Social Security”, given that it portrays its aged protagonists as “good parents and good citizens” who “find themselves obsolete in modern America”.
+While it’s heartbreaking to watch Moore and Bondi “find themselves a burden” and ultimately “realize that they won’t be able to stay together,” McCarey doesn’t demonize their grown children; instead, he makes it easy to empathize with their dilemmas as well.
+The problem here isn’t family values — it’s the harsh economic reality of the time, a situation which unfortunately hasn’t improved all that much since then.

 Redeeming Qualities and Moments: